saramoira/deep_learning/README.md

 ## Outcome

-*
+* The 4km color image dataset was noisier, and the models didn't perform as consistently as the ones using the 2km images.
+* The final training set was quite large and I had to downsample the images quite a bit.
+I also used tf.data.AUTOTUNE to try to manage memory usage during training so that my machine didn't crash.

 ## Algorithms/Tools
 This project used BeautifulSoup and Perl for data collection and initial preprocessing, pandas for data cleaning, and Keras for CNN model building.
-Matplotlib, Tensorboard, and NN-SVG were used for data visualization.
+Matplotlib was used for data visualization.

+I also implemented a transfer learning pipeline using tf.data.